Wind is wild card in fires burning in New Mexico, Arizona

 “If the fire gets its fifth gear, it will be here sooner than we want it to be,” said incident commander Rich Harvey.
 “We’re doing everything we can to check it.”

-Crews in Arizona were dealing with strong winds Monday as they battled a fire near the U.S.-Mexico border that forced several dozen people from their homes.
+Crews in Arizona were battling a fire near the U.S.-Mexico border that forced several dozen people from their homes.

 Montoya Bryan reported from Albuquerque, New Mexico.
 Associated Press writer Felicia Fonseca in Flagstaff, Arizona, contributed to this report.